Macrometacorp/docs/docs/integrations/integration-basics/ integration-statuses.md

+---
+title: Manage Integrations - DRAFT
+sidebar_position: 10
+---

 Here is a list of possible statuses for Macrometa connections.
-You can view them in Collection Settings.
+You can [view them in Collection Settings](../../collections/view-collection-settings).

 - **Succeeded**: The connection completes successfully, it transitions to the Succeeded state.
 This status means that all the steps and tasks within the connection have been executed without any errors or failures.
 - **Running**: The connection is currently being executed and progressing towards completion.